cbonoz/checkoutfs/README.md

 - Email integration via fluence backend.
 - IPNS publishing and fully custom domains.
 - App prototype currently demoed on rinkeby, additional testing and implementation will be required for mainnet usage.
+- Add backend service for emailing.
+- Enforce fulfill or delivery of non-digital assets.
+This project would start with digital products and expand into physical products after success with digital product delivery (music, movies, NFT's) was validated.

 ## Screenshots